dmx-systems/dmx-documentation/docs/user.rst

 They are not part of the data model.

 For modeling, the composition definition between "Organization Involvement" and "Organizational Role" is important.
-It has a special view configuration that you can investigate on the view tab of the detail panel:
+It has a special view configuration that you can investigate on the view tab of the Detail Panel:

 * The "Widget" setting is set to "Select".
 This allows you to select roles from a predefined list of instances when adding content ("member", "founder").
 * The two other checkboxes called "clearable" and "customizable" are ticked.
 It only makes sense to use them in connection with  "Widget: Select".
 "Clearable" decides whether you allow instances of this association type to *only* have the values you explicitly defined or whether it shall be possible to clear the field to leave it empty.
 In this case, there will be a little cross icon for clearing it.
 "Customizable" decides whether you allow to enter values on the fly by just typing in something different that was not predefined by you.
 If both checkboxes are left empty, one of your predefined values *has* to be selected.
 The value cannot be empty and there will be no possibility of typing into the field.